 10. Level up your marketing

-As you may notice every year when December rolls around, the festive season is a marketing utopia.
-Customers are ready to spend, and there is an incredible amount of iconography to draw upon to promote your business.
+The festive season is a marketing utopia.
+Customers are ready to spend, spend, spend, and there is an incredible range of marketing channels to draw upon to promote your business.

-From social media to more traditional forms of advertising, show off the festive spirit of your venue and offer holiday-themed competitions or giveaways.
+From social media, to email marketing, to more traditional forms of advertising; show off the festive spirit of your venue and offer holiday-themed competitions or giveaways.
 Engagement is key; make sure your customers feel like they are truly part of the experience.

 Need a hand when it comes to your marketing?
-Allow ResDiary to help you attract customers, including integration with Dish Cult and email marketing solutions.
-It's everything you need to get the word out about your venue this festive season.
+Allow ResDiary to help you attract customers, including our integration with DesignMyNight, as well as our built-in email marketing solutions and Acteol CRM integration.
+We've got everything you need to get the word out about your venue this festive season.

 Prepare for the festive season with ResDiary